FlorianMichael/DietrichEvents/README.md

 # DietrichEvents
 A fast and feature rich but still easy to use Event library for Java

 #### Note: [DietrichEvents2](https://github.com/FlorianMichael/DietrichEvents2) is out!
-It is a lot faster, but offers less API, so this event system is a separate library and is still supported.
+It's the recommended version to use, as it's faster and has more features.

 ## Contact
 If you encounter any issues, please report them on the